lustre-labs/lustre/pages/guide/06-full-stack-applications.md

 ```

 Typically, building a Lustre application will place the bundled JavaScript in the
-project's `priv/static` directory.
-Because we're building a full stack application
+project's `dist` directory.
+Because we're building a full stack application we
-we want our server to serve the JavaScript itself.
+want our server to serve the JavaScript itself.
 The `--outdir` flag tells the
 build tool to place the output in our _server's_ priv directory instead.

-You will also need to change the `script` tag from `/static/client.mjs` to =
-`/static/client.min.mjs` to load your production bundle.

 ## Next steps